3lLobo/firstTruffle/README.md

 ```bash
   brownie test
 ```
 brownie test is based on pytest and accepts the very same arguments.
+Add ```-Pdb``` to launch the debuger on crash.

 __I'm hangrey now!__